Measurements conspire nonlocally to restructure critical quantum states

+However, if it is possible to determine conditional expectation values of observables classically, we have shown in Sec.~\ref{sec:postselection} that cross-correlating the results of these calculations with experimental data alleviates the postselection problem.
+This idea has parallels in the context of the dynamical MIPT in stabilizer circuits, where one can avoid postselection by determining a `decoder function' \cite{gullans2020scalable,dehghani2022neural}.
+In this work we have been concerned with critical states in one spatial dimension, so the computational resources required are only polynomial in the system size.
+Because of this, cross-correlations can in principle be constructed for experiments performed on quantum simulators using hundreds if not thousands of qubits.

-In addition to this dramatic reduction in resource requirements, the transitions we have discussed are far less sensitive to decoherence.
-This is because local quantum channels have strictly local effects in the absence of any subsequent dynamics, so here they cannot alter the long-distance behavior of correlation functions.
-The discovery of these transitions therefore represents a significant advance toward the observation of measurement-induced phenomena.
+In addition to this dramatic reduction in experimental resource requirements, we note that measurement-induced phenomena in this static setting are far less sensitive to decoherence than those arising in dynamical systems.
+This is because local quantum channels have strictly local effects in the absence of any subsequent dynamics.
+In particular, correlations between local observables are not affected by channels acting elsewhere in the system, but they are nonlocally affected by measurements.
+The results of this work therefore represent a significant advance toward the observation of measurement-induced phenomena.
 The already rich history of experiments on TLL behavior in ultracold atomic gases \cite{paredes2004tonks,kinoshita2004observation,hofferberth2008probing,yang2017quantum}, as well as developments in quantum-gas microscopy \cite{bakr2009quantum,gross2021quantum}, makes this class of systems a promising physical setting.

 \acknowledgements We thank Yimu Bao, Michael Buchhold, John Chalker, Yaodong Li, David Luitz, Adam Nahum, Chandra Varma and Yantao Wu for useful discussions, as well as Michael Gullans and Matthew Fisher for valuable comments on the manuscript.
 This work was supported by the Gordon and Betty Moore Foundation (SJG), UC Berkeley Connect (ZW), the Gyorgy Chair in Physics at UC Berkeley (EA), and in part by the NSF QLCI program through grant number OMA-2016245.